The conformally invariant symmetric traceless field: a conformal field strength and a conformally invariant gauge fixing equation over (A)dS$_4$: Properties of Eq. (1)

-Then, from eq.~\eqref{ID.STG2}, the question of the existence of gauge solutions amounts to look if there is a rank $r$, $r < s$, and a dimension $d$ such that $1+a_r = 0$.
-From the values of the $a_i$'s, given in eq.~\eqref{Coefficients}, there is only one (physical) solution given by $(a_1, d = 4)$ corresponding to the gauge freedom up to a scalar:
+Then, the existence of gauge solutions amounts to look if there is a rank $r$ and a dimension $d$ such that $1+a_r = 0$.
+From the values of the $a_i$'s, given in Eq.~\eqref{Coefficients}, there is only one (physical) solution given by $(a_1, d = 4)$ corresponding to the gauge freedom up to a scalar. \end{proof}

-It is this gauge freedom that we would like to restrict while keeping the conformal invariance.